jeoEnfin/React-machine-test/README.md

 "npm install " for both frontend and and server

 For RUN
-"npm run dev" for frontend and server
+"npm run dev" for both frontend and server